changleyan/DRF_Skeleton/README.md

 1. Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 1. Access the Django admin and create an application for OAuth2 authentication and configure as shown in the following screenshot [OAuth2_Configuration][OAuth2_Configuration].
 Important to copy the Client_id and the Secret_id
+1. To create the table log action, you must first execute the command to create the migrations `python manage.py makemigrations ` and then execute the command to migrate but adding the attribute --database=logs_db `python manage.py migrate --database=logs_db`